- Make sure the piercing equipment is sterilized properly.

 What are teens saying about body piercing today?

 Ask other teens who have been pierced what they thought of the entire experience.
 How much did it cost?
 Was it painful?
 How long did it take to heal?
 If they had the chance to do it over again, would they still get the piercing?

 Some tips teens have passed along to us:

 - YOU do NOT have to pierce your body to “belong”.

 - YOU can ALWAYS change your mind or WAIT if you are not sure.

-- If YOU do decide to have your body pierced, NEVER pierce your own body or let a friend do it because you can run into very serious health problems.
+- If YOU do decide to have your body pierced, NEVER pierce your own body or let a friend do it because you can end up having very serious health problems.

 Are there any medical reasons why I should not get a piercing?

 Yes.
 There are medical conditions (see the list below) that could interfere with the natural healing process after a piercing, which makes getting a piercing under these circumstances not only a bad decision, but a risky one.